CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.2.4 remote maintenance.md

 #### OPS.2.4.A6 Creation of a guideline for remote maintenance [IT operation]

 The regulations for remote maintenance SHOULD be documented in a guideline.
-If a standalone policy is to be created, the institution's existing policies SHOULD refer to the Remote Maintenance Policy.
+If a stand-alone policy is to be created, the institution's existing policies SHOULD refer to the Remote Maintenance Policy.
 The guideline SHOULD be known to all responsible persons, who are involved in the conception, the construction and the operation as well as the separation, and can form the basis for their work.

 #### OPS.2.4.A7 Documentation for remote maintenance [IT operation]